Entries by Sean Kelly

 Trial REadiness in Ataxia Telangiectasia (TREAT-AT)

-Research Project information Principal researchers: Dr Rita Horvath and Dr Anke Hensiek Institute: University of Cambridge, UK Cost: £250,000 over 36 months in partnership with the A-T Society (UK), AEFAT (Spain) and BrAshA-T (Australia) Start Date: 1st of January 2023 What are the researchers proposing to do?
-Ataxia Telangiectasia (A-T) is a devastating and untreatable inherited disease with neurological […]
+Research Project information Principal researchers: Dr Rita Horvath and Dr Anke Hensiek Institute: University of Cambridge, UK Cost: £250,000 over 36 months in partnership with the A-T Society (UK), AEFAT (Spain) and BrAshA-T (Australia) Start Date: 25th of October 2023 What are the researchers proposing to do?
+Ataxia Telangiectasia (A-T) is a devastating and untreatable inherited disease with […]

 Study of natural killer cells in A-T pathogenesis and their therapeutic implications